thingsneverchange/svelte-scrollable-arrow/README.md

 ```
 ## Limitations & Things to do

-1. Currently, the component does not support custom arrows, even though you can change the color & size
+1. The component does not support custom arrows images, even though you can change the color & size
 2. You should wrap each item by `<ScrollableArrowItem/>` to make it work, and be able to use the API of the component.
 3. The layout may break if the items in the content don't have fixed width, and height.